Skip Ribbon Commands

 Decision-making

 The school’s policy and procedures should make clear who in the school has the authority to decide if a student has breached VCAA examination rules or VCAA authentication rules for school-based assessment.
 The principal may want to make the decision following receipt of a report from a staff member or other person appointed to carry out the investigation.
-Alternatively, the principal may want to delegate their authority to make decisions about alleged breaches of VCAA examination rules and VCAA authentication rules for school-based assessment to a hearing panel comprising members appointed by the principal.
+Alternatively, the principal may want to delegate their authority to make decisions about alleged breaches of VCAA examination rules and VCAA authentication rules for school-based assessment to a hearing panel of members appointed by the principal.

 It is important that the decision-maker is not the same person as the investigator.
 The material gathered during the investigation should be provided to the decision-maker, including evidence that suggests the allegations are not proven, as well as any responses the student provided during the investigation.